JuliaDatabases/Redis.jl/README.md

 conn = RedisConnection() # host=127.0.0.1, port=6379, db=0, no password
 # conn = RedisConnection(host="192.168.0.1", port=6380, db=15, password="supersecure")

-redis_set(conn, "foo", "bar")
+set(conn, "foo", "bar")
-redis_get(conn, "foo") # Returns "bar"
+get(conn, "foo") # Returns "bar"
 ```

-For any Redis command `x`, the Julia function to call that command is `redis_x`.
+For any Redis command `x`, the Julia function to call that command is `x`.
 For those already familiar with available Redis commands, this convention should make the API relatively straightforward to understand.
+There are two exceptions to this convention due to conflicts with Julia:

+* The _type_ key command is `keytype`
+* The _eval_ scripting command is `evalscript`

 When the user is finished interacting with Redis, the connection should be destroyed to prevent resource leaks: